ietf-wg-asdf/SDF/sdf.md

 ### Optionality using the keyword "sdfRequired"

-The keyword "sdfRequired" is provided to apply a constraint for which definitions are mandatory in an instance conforming to a particular definition in which the constraint appears.
+The keyword "sdfRequired" is provided to apply a constraint that defines for which declarations corresponding data are mandatory in an instance conforming the current definition.

-The value of "sdfRequired" is an array of JSON pointers, each indicating one definition that is mandatory to be present.
+The value of "sdfRequired" is an array of JSON pointers, each indicating one declaration that is mandatory to be represented.

 The example in {{example-req}} shows two required elements in the sdfObject definition for "temperatureWithAlarm", the sdfProperty "temperatureData", and the sdfEvent "overTemperatureEvent".
 The example also shows the use of JSON pointer with "sdfRef" to use a pre-existing definition in this definition, for the "alarmType" data (sdfOutputData) produced by the sdfEvent "overTemperatureEvent".